CS4224-Distributed-Databases/cockroachdb/README.md

     - ssh cs4224j@xcnc23.comp.nus.edu.sg
     - ssh cs4224j@xcnc24.comp.nus.edu.sg
 2. Set up and build the nodes for cockroachdb cluster.
 Depending on how many nodes you want to add, follow the steps below in order.
-    - From one of the server machine, delete all the folders names cockroach-data, node1, node2, ...node 5. `rm -rf node1` IF you have issues deleting it try `pkill cockroach`
+    - From one of the server machine inside `/temp` directory, delete all the folders names node1, node2, ...node 5 if you want to have a clean database. `rm -rf node1` If you have issues deleting it, go to the last section of the README to kill the running process.
-    - run `./start-cockroach-node1.sh` for xcnc20 (Node1) <br>
+    - run `./start-cockroach-node1.sh` on server xcnc20 (Node1) <br>
-    - run `./start-cockroach-node2.sh` for xcnc21 (Node2) <br>
+    - run `./start-cockroach-node2.sh` on server xcnc21 (Node2) <br>
-    - run `./start-cockroach-node3.sh` for xcnc22 (Node3) <br>
+    - run `./start-cockroach-node3.sh` on server xcnc22 (Node3) <br>
-    - run `./start-cockroach-node4.sh` for xcnc23 (Node4) <br>
+    - run `./start-cockroach-node4.sh` on server xcnc23 (Node4) <br>
-    - run `./start-cockroach-node5.sh` for xcnc24 (Node5) <br>
+    - run `./start-cockroach-node5.sh` on server xcnc24 (Node5) <br>
     - If you have not initialised the cluster before, run `cockroach init --insecure` on either of the servers eg, xcnc20 <br>
 3. To check that the cluster is working, type `cockroach sql --host=192.168.48.169 --insecure` on xcnc20.
 Make sure to match the host address to the one set for that machine you are typing the command for.
 The ip can be seen in the script.

->To change the contents in the script, make sure you change it directly on the server itself.
-The script is not runnable if it is written in for eg, window env and uploaded onto the server.
+4. You will also see new folders titled node1, node2, node3...node5 being created inside the /temp directory.

 >Check that file scripts permissions are `rwx------`
-> If you experience any problems whereby ports have been binded, you can refer to the last section of the readme to find out how to kill the process.
+>If you experience any problems whereby ports have been binded, you can refer to the last section of the readme to find out how to kill the process.

+**Compiling the project on the server**
+1. ssh into one server `ssh cs4224j@xcnc20.comp.nus.edu.sg`
+2. Inside `/temp` directory, run `cd cockroachdb` to enter the project directory
+3. Build the project by `mvn clean dependency:copy-dependencies package`

+// TODO: Remove the section below
+**Create Tables and Loading data on the server**
+1. `java -Xms45g -Xmx45g -cp target/*:target/dependency/*:.
+InitialiseData` <br>
+>Note that step 1 drops all existing tables and create new ones

-**Running an experiment**
+**Running an experiment from your local computer**
+0. If you are running on a Windows computer, open Ubuntu App CMD (or download from the store) as the commands below are for linux.
 1. Ensure you have sshpass installed in your computer.
 Otherwise run `sudo apt install sshpass`
-2. Locally, in the root directory of the project, run `./start-experiment.sh password numOfClients`, replacing `password` with the password to the servers, `numOfClients` with 20 or 40.
+2. Locally, in the root directory of the project (the one you cloned) in your local computer, run `./start-experiment.sh password numOfServers numOfClients`, replacing `password` with the password to the servers, `numOfServers` with 4 or 5,`numOfClients` with 20 or 40.
 3. Output written to stdout can be found in `log/i.out.log` and output written to stderr can be found in `log/i.err.log` where i is the client number.
+>Note that step2 will perform the steps to drop all existing tables, create new ones and load data into the cockroach database and then simulating an experiment according to the parameters input.

 **Generating statistics after an experiment**